-- Each flat is entirely self-contained. - The ground floor flats have direct access to the main shared entrance/exit via the protected common staircore, as well as alternative means of escape through private rear doors and windows.

-- The first floor flats are accessed via the protected staircore through a 30-minute fire-protected internal lobby, providing a compliant and safe escape route. - No inner rooms are present; all habitable rooms have either direct or protected access to a final exit or escape route.
+- Each flat is entirely self-contained. - The ground floor flats have direct access to the main shared entrance/exit via the protected common staircore, as well as alternative means of escape through private rear doors and windows. - The first floor flats are accessed via the protected staircore through a 30-minute fire-protected internal lobby, providing a compliant and safe escape route. - The new habitable loft-floor flat is accessed directly from the staircore.
+The stair flight serving the loft is separated from the first-floor common area by an FD30 fire door, forming a self-contained protected enclosure.
+Although Approved Document B requires a minimum of 30-minute fire resistance for a protected stair in a building of this scale, the stair enclosure will be constructed to provide 60 minutes of fire resistance as an enhanced safety measure. - No inner rooms are present; all habitable rooms have either direct or protected access to a final exit or escape route.